tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 ## 2 Use of Terms (normative)

 Due to the requirements of [bdqffdq](https://rs.tdwg.org/bdqffdq/terms), resources MUST be used as values of `bdqffdq:dataQualityDimension`.

+Each bdqffdq:DataQualityNeed SHOULD have exactly one bdqffdq:hasDataQualityDimension property relating it to a term in this bdqdim: vocabulary.

 ### 2.1 RFC 2119 key words (normative)